Police hunt across eastern France for Strasbourg Christmas market attacker

 French and German security officials painted a portrait of Chekatt as a serial law-breaker who had racked up more than two dozen convictions in France, Germany and Switzerland, and served time in prison.

 “It was during these spells in jail that we detected a radicalisation in his religious practices.
-But we there were never signs he was preparing an attack,” Minister Nunez said.
+But we there were never signs he was preparing an attack,” Deputy Interior Minister Laurent Nunez said.

 One German security source said the suspect was jailed in southern Germany from August 2016 to February 2017 for aggravated theft but was released before the end of his 27-month sentence so that he could be deported to France.